-Sri Lankan cop fatally shoots 3 officers in former war zone
+Sri Lankan cop fatally shoots 4 officers in former war zone

-COLOMBO, Sri Lanka (AP) — A policeman opened fire on a group of fellow officers in Sri Lanka, killing three of them and wounding three others, police said Saturday.
+COLOMBO, Sri Lanka (AP) — A policeman opened fire on a group of fellow officers in Sri Lanka, killing four of them and wounding three others, a police spokesman said Saturday.

 The shooting occurred Friday night inside a police station in the small town of Thirukkovil in eastern Sri Lanka, a police statement said.
 The town is located in the island’s former war zone, which has been largely peaceful since the civil war ended in 2009.
 The town is about 336 kilometers (208 miles) east of the capital Colombo.